Pantarheon/cbecho/README.md

 a device, or some other source.
 The program neither knows nor cares where it comes from.
 Similarly, the standard output can go to a monitor, a printer, a file, a device, wherever.
 Again, the program neither knows nor cares where the output goes.
-It is even possible to pipe `stdout` of ane `CLI` program to `stdin` of another `CLI` program by typing a vertical bar (`|`) between their names.
+It is even possible to pipe `stdout` of one `CLI` program to `stdin` of another `CLI` program by typing a vertical bar (`|`) between their names.